-Women care about social, as well as financial returns.
-Their investments should play a role in society and the environment beyond a fiscal benchmark, but they don’t need, or want, to sacrifice financial returns to achieve it.
+Women care about financial, as well as social returns.
+Their investments should play a role in society and the environment beyond a fiscal benchmark, but they don’t need or want, to sacrifice financial returns to achieve it.
 Money and beliefs are closely tied for women, who are more likely to make purchasing decisions that reflect their values and beliefs.
 It makes sense that they would invest in the same way.

-Women in Government People in government are the ones that can enact the policy changes that make impact possible.
+People in government are the ones that can enact the policy changes that make impact possible.
 They can also ensure that capital is available for organizations that strive to have a better impact.
-In government, we have Maria Contreras-Sweet, the administrator of the U.S. Small Business Administration, who has worked to increase the awareness of and amount of money flow to areas that need it; Ruth Madrigal, attorney-advisor in the Treasury Department’s Office of Tax Policy, who is working to unlock the funding available to foundations; and Elizabeth Littlefield, president and CEO of Overseas Private Investment Corporation, who not only solves problems in the United States, but also around the world.
+In government, we have Maria Contreras-Sweet, former administrator of the U.S. Small Business Administration, who worked to increase the awareness of and amount of money flow to areas that need it; Ruth Madrigal, former attorney-advisor in the Treasury Department’s Office of Tax Policy, who worked to unlock the funding available to foundations; and Elizabeth Littlefield, former president and CEO of Overseas Private Investment Corporation, which helps American businesses invest in emerging markets.

 The Future of Women and Impact